 Kira Rafuse

-Kira attended the Ayurvedic Institute in Albuquerque NM (‘06-07), where she studied under Dr. Vasant Lad.
-During her studies with Dr. Lad, Kira was also immersed in the ancient language of Sanskrit and began her journey as a serious student of Sanskrit.
+During her studies at the Ayurvedic Institute in Albuquerque, New Mexico, where she studied under Dr. Vasant Lad, she was immersed in the ancient language of Sanskrit and began her path as a dedicated Sanskrit student under Swami Ma Bhāskarānanda, who continues to be a guiding light in her Sanskrit studies.

 Amelia Levine